-The deadline for submission was Friday, January 14, 2022 at 5pm Eastern Time.
-The MMRTP Retreat will be held virtually June 21-24, 2022.
+The deadline for submission will be Friday, January 13, 2022 at 5pm Eastern Time.
+The MMRTP Retreat will be held in summer 2023.
 Please check back closer to the date for more program updates.

 Dr. Charles R Rogers, PhD MPH, MS, CHES received a K01 Mentored Research Scientist Development Award to Promote Diversity from the National Cancer Institute (NCI).
 His project uses a mixed methods approach and focuses on developing a barbershop-based trial on masculinity barriers and colorectal cancer screening uptake among African-American men.
 Barbershops are historically known as culturally appropriate and trusted venues in African-American communities, and serve as a pathway for reaching African-American men with masculinity barriers to care who are not regularly receiving healthcare services.